hak5/usbrubberducky-payloads/payloads/library/exfiltration/Tree_structure_of_the_operating_system/README.md

 ## Settings

 - You must define your Dropbox accessToken or modify the exfiltration modality.
-Replace just the example word with your token.

-    `DEFINE DROPBOX_ACCESS_TOKEN "example"`
+    `DEFINE #DROPBOX_ACCESS_TOKEN example`

 - The path to check can be changed putting the full-path `tree <full-path> /f /a > out.txt`.